-The Health Programs division provides education leading to the associate of applied science degree in nursing, physical therapist assistant, health information, and respiratory care, a technical certificate for pharmacy technicians, medical coding, and medical transcription.
+The Health Programs division provides education leading to the associate of applied science degree in nursing, physical therapist assistant, health information, and respiratory care, a technical certificate for pharmacy technicians, medical coding, medical insurance specialist, and medical transcription.
 Completion of these programs enables the student to take licensure or certification examinations for these health care careers.